 What is an apprenticeship?

-An apprenticeship is a one to six-year programme (depending on the apprenticeship level) where you’ll have a contract of employment.
+An apprenticeship is a one to five-year programme (depending on the apprenticeship level) where you’ll have a contract of employment.
 In addition, you’ll follow an approved study programme.
 So, your time will be split between doing a real job and studying for a formal qualification (at least one day per week) at either a college or training centre.
 Some apprenticeships offer additional qualifications too, such as a diploma.

 Who can do an apprenticeship?